 Blend ripe bananas into the most flavorful and creamy Banana Popsicles with this super simple method.
-You’ll find a base recipe, plus six variations to change up the flavor as you like.
+This is a refreshing and nutritious snack for kids that’s so quick and easy to make.

-I am a huge fan of popsicles as both dessert and snack, and this banana flavor is as easy as it is delicious.
-It has intense banana flavor, a really creamy texture, and the base recipe has just two simple ingredients in the base recipe.
+I am a huge fan of fruit popsicles as both dessert and snack, and this banana flavor is as easy as it is delicious.
+This recipe is the best because it has intense banana flavor, a really creamy texture, and the base recipe has just 2 simple ingredients.

-You can make these without added sugars, vary the flavor as you like, and full-size or mini popsicles.
+Plus: You can make these banana popsicles without added sugars, ample protein, and make them into full-size or mini popsicles to suit any appetite.

-These are great for teething, hydration, and soothing a sore throats.
-They’re also just a really great toddler snack (or adult snack!) when the weather is warm…or you just want a popsicle.
+These are great for toddler teething, as a hydrating foods, and soothing a sore throat.
+They’re also just a really great snack to make at home when the weather is warm…or you just want a popsicle.

 Ingredients You Need

-To make this recipe, here’s a look at what you’ll need:
+To make this easy Banana Popsicle recipe, here’s a look at what you’ll need so you know what to have on hand.

-• Bananas: You want them to be very, very ripe with a lot of brown spots for the best flavor and natural sweetness.
+- Bananas: You want them to be very, very ripe with a lot of brown spots for the best flavor and natural sweetness in Banana Popsicles.
+You can use fresh bananas or thawed frozen bananas.

-• Yogurt: I prefer this recipe with Greek yogurt for extra creaminess, but you can use regular yogurt if that’s what you have.
-It also works with either plan or vanilla yogurt.
+- Yogurt: I prefer this recipe with Greek yogurt for extra creaminess and protein, but you can use regular yogurt if that’s what you have.
+It also works with either plain or vanilla yogurt.
+(To make these dairy-free, you can use nondairy yogurt or full-fat coconut milk.)

-• Optional flavors: You can add cocoa powder, cinnamon, strawberries, mango, spinach, or peanut butter to vary the flavor of these popsicles as you like.
+- Optional flavors: You can add vanilla extract, cocoa powder, cinnamon, strawberries, mango, spinach, or peanut butter (or another seed or nut butter) to vary the flavor of these popsicles as you like.
+You can also adjust the sweetness depending on the flavor of the banana by adding a little maple syrup, honey, or agave nectar.

 Step-by-Step Instructions

-Here’s how to make these popsicles so you know what to expect.
-Scroll down to the end of this post for the full information.
+Here’s how to make these Banana Popsicles so you know what to expect.
+Scroll down to the end of this post for the full information, including the amounts and timing.

-2. Taste and adjust sweetness with a little honey or maple syrup if needed.
-It may depend on how sweet your fruit is and if you use plain or vanilla yogurt.
+Step 2.
+Taste and adjust sweetness with a little honey or maple syrup if needed.
 Add any optional flavorings as desired.

-TIP: You can serve, or transfer the popsicles to a freezer bag and store for up to 3 months.
+TIP: Serve, or transfer the Banana Popsicles to a freezer bag and store for up to 3 months.

 Frequently Asked Questions